Sweden-Mayhem/site/content/minecraft/help.md

 ## Minecraft Version

 The server runs [PaperMC](https://papermc.io/) and always uses the latest PaperMC version with at least **100** builds.
-This means the server may run an experimental PaperMC branch if it meets the 100-build threshold.
+This means the server may run an experimental version if it meets the 100-build threshold.

-It typically takes 2-3 weeks for a new Minecraft version to reach 100 PaperMC builds, so may not run the very latest Minecraft version immediately after its release.
+It usually takes 2-3 weeks after a new Minecraft version is released for PaperMC to reach 100 builds.
+Because of this, the server may not run the absolute latest Minecraft version immediately after its release.

+However, because the server uses several plugins, updates may sometimes take longer.
+If a plugin fails to load or causes errors with the new Minecraft version, the server will automatically roll back to the previous version and try updating again the following week.

 Check the [PaperMC download page](https://papermc.io/downloads/paper) for the most recent builds.

 # Praying